-Security Tips for Banks to Protect Themselves and Customers Through Better Online Banking System Sec
+Security Tips for Banks to Protect Customers Through Better Online Banking System Security

 A judge in Michigan may have set a precedent when he ruled in favor of a small business that sued Comerica Bank for reimbursement of $561,000 to recover money that hackers stole from the business' account as a result of a phishing scam.
 The judge believed that Comerica should have done more to safeguard its customer's assets.
 Unfortunately many banks and credit unions lack adequate security & notification features in their online banking systems to help customer protect themselves.
 But many of the tools and technologies that could have prevented Comerica's loss are available to all banks and at minimal cost.